 Students will enter an advanced program of study using the Microsoft Office Suite Program and develop competency in the use of Access, Excel, PowerPoint, Publisher, and Word.
 Students enter an in-depth program of study designed to polish their computer skills, presentation skills, and customer service skills.
 Students become well-versed in desktop publishing and produce informational brochures, flyers, business cards, and menus.
 Students will learn the process of owning and managing a business.
 They will focus their attention on the real skills required of entrepreneurs-start with a meeting a market need and work through planning, financing, incorporating technology, hiring, managing, and avoiding legal problems.
 Students also engage in developing a business plan for a business of their choosing.
 This project is geared to help them gain an understanding for the need of setting goals, understanding the world of finance, as well as marketing.
-They continue their work in the school store, "Gear House", managing inventory, handling ordering, pricing, and the marketing of the store.
+They continue their work in the school store, "Dog House", managing inventory, handling ordering, pricing, and the marketing of the store.
 Students continue a more in depth training in accounting.
-With the addition of Workers' Credit Union at Monty Tech, we provide Business Technology students with the opportunity to learn about financial literacy, gain training, and hands-on experience as a student employee of the bank.
+We provide Business Technology students with the opportunity to learn about financial literacy, gain training, and hands-on experience.
 The training and the National Endowments for Financial Education's (NEFE) curriculum have been aligned with the Business Technology curriculum.
-Once they are eligible, two juniors will apply to be working at the bank as a Co-Operative Education experience.